 Do you measure your marketing?

 Whether you call them leads, opportunities, prospects, it doesn’t matter.
-You need a constant supply of leads, the right leads, to keep your business healthy.
+The bottom line is that you need a constant supply of leads, the right leads, to keep your business healthy.

-Within the total number, how do you divide them down as they progress through your pipeline?
+Within the total number, how do you segment them as they progress through your pipeline?
 Personally, I use Suspect, Prospect, Qualified and Sale.
-We close 57% of all leads we describe as qualified and we lose 17% of those to competitors.
+We close 64% of all leads we describe as qualified and we lose just +7% of those to competitors.
 You need to know these numbers for the following reasons:

 - If you are generating lots of leads, but few become classed as qualified, your marketing is attracting the wrong leads.
 If you aren’t closing your qualified leads, you need help in your sales process.

 - If you know why you are not winning sales opportunities, you can take action to improve.